-- 1. Use a flat blade screwdriver to loosen the four quarterturn screws of the PC memory card door. - 2.
-Drape the door over the top or off to the side, free of the compartment.
+- 1. Use a flat blade screwdriver to loosen the four quarterturn screws of the PC Card and Backup Battery Door. - 2.
+Drape the door off to the side free of the compartment.

 Refer to Figure 2-1 when completing these steps.